Sizing Issues and Lost Parcels: The Gamble of Buying Fake Kits

 The counterfeit versions of Nike’s Liverpool and Brazil shirts were also considerably cheaper, costing £16.72 and £9.45, respectively, providing parents with savings of 74% to 85%.
 Given the growing popularity of international clubs, teams like Inter Miami with player prints, such as Messi’s, cost around £11.65 for the counterfeit version, in contrast to £65 for the official shirt, which translated to a 5.6 times price difference.

-For parents on a budget, these savings could be hard to overlook, especially as many counterfeit kits included additional items like shorts and socks.
+For fans on a budget, these savings could be hard to overlook, especially as many counterfeit kits included additional items like shorts and socks.
 It could further reduce costs by around £37.50 based on official Liverpool prices for those items.

 Conclusion: Is It Worth the Gamble?

 Next, we took all 12 shirts out to the public to see if they could tell the difference by looking at both versions of the kit.
 The results might be unsettling for football clubs around the world!
-View Part 3 >

 Viewing Part 2 of 8 in our 'A Tale Of Two Shirts' Series